About

 bgryph@gmail.com

-Brian attended Ohio University where he received his BFA in Theatre and Vocal Performance in 1982 and then an interdisciplinary studies master’s degree in business & Journalism, with a special emphasis on communication and marketing for the fine and performing arts from the Graduate Studies Honors College in 1985.
-He lives in Fairfield, Ohio with his wife Susan.
+Brian attended Ohio University, receiving his BFA in Theatre and Vocal Performance in 1982 and his master’s in communication and marketing for the fine and performing arts from the Graduate Studies Honors College in 1985.
+He lives in Fairfield, Ohio, with his wife, Susan.